blakemackey15/mackintosh/README.md

 Once you have downloaded Node.js and Npm and have successfully cloned the repository, navigate to the directory your respository is stored in.
 Then, run the command: npm install

-This command will install all of the node packages used in this project, including TypeScript and Express.
+This command will install all of the node packages used in this project, including TypeScript and Gulp.
 This should create a folder called node_modules and a package-lock.json file.

 # Running mackintosh
-Once you have installed the compiler, run the command: npm start
+Once you have installed the compiler, run the command: gulp

-This command will start the server and transpile changes made.
-Compile changes can be verified in the dist output folder.
-Then, you can nagivate to localhost:3000 to view the mackintosh compiler.
-Alternitvely, the project can be compiled without starting the server by running the command: tsc
+This command will run the gulp file and compile TypeScript files.
+Alternitively, the project can be compiled using the tsc command.

+Once you have compiled the project, run the command: node dist/index.js

+To start the compiler in the command line.

 # Code Refrences

-TypeScript and Express server setup refrenced: https://www.digitalocean.com/community/tutorials/setting-up-a-node-project-with-typescript
+TypeScript and gulp setup: https://www.typescriptlang.org/docs/handbook/gulp.html

 # Grading